quicwg/base-drafts/draft-ietf-quic-http.md

 certain parts of the response is important (see Section 8.2.1 of {{!RFC7540}}).

-Unlike HTTP/2, the PUSH_PROMISE does not reference a stream; when a server fulfills a promise, the stream that carries the stream headers references the PUSH_PROMISE.
+Unlike HTTP/2, the PUSH_PROMISE does not reference a stream; when a server fulfills a promise, the stream that carries the stream headers references a Push ID.
 This allows a server to fulfill promises in the order that best suits its needs.

 The server push response is conveyed on a push stream.
 A push stream is a server-initiated, unidirectional stream.
 A push stream includes a header (see